lecode-official/pytorch-lottery-ticket-hypothesis/README.md

 ## To-Do's

-1. Change the style of the Python doc strings
+1. Simplify the getLogger methods calls
 2. The names of the VGG networks seems to be wrong, they should be renamed
 3. Intelligently retain model checkpoint files
 4. Extensively log hyperparameters and training statistics